aileks/book-nexus/PRD.md

 - ✓ Application and database deployable via `docker-compose up`
 - ✓ Landing page functional with docs and search
 - ✓ 80%+ test coverage on core modules
-- ✓ Series and recommendations features functional (stretch)
+- ✓ Series and recommendations features functional

 ## v1 Out of Scope